 4. Purple Witch

-So pairing a hat or some make up with something purple that you already own (and probably something black) might be all the costume you need.
-Note that it seems that it does need to be purple.
-While you could get away with violet, lavender just wouldn’t have the same effect.
+So pairing a hat or some make up with something purple (and probably something black) might be all the costume you need.
+Note that the color does need to be purple or violet.
+In my opinion, lavender just won’t have the same effect.
+Check out this Purple Spellbound Witch – Makeup Tutorial at Cupful of Sprinkle.

 5. Playful or Whimsical Witch